Curator’s statement

 Things to do:

-- Relax on Riviera Maya's pristine beaches, and enjoy snorkeling and diving amongst the unparalleled beauty of the ecosystem that is the Barrier Reefs.
+Relax on Riviera Maya's pristine beaches, and enjoy snorkeling and diving among the unparalleled beauty of the ecosystem that is the Barrier Reefs.

 Places to Stay:

-Travel tip: To maintain the biodiversity of the barrier coral reefs of Riviera Maya, you must use reef-safe sunscreen or a wetsuit as an alternative.
+Travel tip: To keep the diversity of coral reefs in Riviera Maya, you must use sunscreen that is safe for the reefs or a wetsuit instead.
 The chemicals in ordinary sunscreen cause coral bleaching that expels the ecosystem of the reefs.

 Marrakech, Morocco

-Marrakech, Morocco lies at the foothills of the Atlas Mountains in the North African expanse.
-Coupled with the Sahara Desert, Marrakech invites you into a world that stands still, offering its timeless luxuries amidst bustling medinas and tranquil riads, creating a captivating escape for those seeking the allure of the Maghreb.
+Marrakech, Morocco, lies at the foothills of the Atlas Mountains in the North African expanse.
+Coupled with the Sahara Desert, Marrakech invites you into a world that stands still.
+Offering its timeless luxuries amid bustling medinas and tranquil riads, creating a captivating escape for those seeking the allure of the Maghreb.

 Things to do: